ADA Accommodations Request

 - Include the applicable FORM 2-6 – Disability Verification Forms, ONE FORM FOR EACH disability for which accommodations are being requested;

-- Include a FORM 7 – Certification(s) of Accommodations History, if you have received previous accommodations; and
+- Include a FORM 7 – Certification(s) of Accommodations History, if you have received previous accommodations (or grant/denial letter - see Step 2 of the General Instructions for Requesting Test Accommodations); and

 Repeat Accommodations for Retake Applicants

 If you have been granted accommodations for a previous Missouri examination, there is no material change in your condition, and you are requesting the exact same accommodation previously granted, to reapply for accommodations for the current examination you need to take the following steps:

 (For repeat accommodations requests only)

 - Mark YES to questions 5a-c on your online Retake Exam Application;

 - Complete a FORM 8 - Request for Repeat Test Accommodations; and